UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 ## Step 3 Projected PCA

-There is a reason why we are doing a projected PCA instead of a "normal" PCA.
+There is a reason why we are doing a projected PCA instead of a "conventional" PCA.
 It would be cool if you thought about why we have decided to do this step.
 Maybe read up a bit on what it is and what it does.

 For running a projected PCA, you first need to produce some files: